-Sebastien lifted her chin, a little anger kindling in her at this proof of his willingness to take advantage of her.
+Sebastien lifted her chin, anger kindling in her at this proof of his willingness to take advantage of her.
 “This was not your request.
 I brought this opportunity to you.
 And I must say, I find it morally objectionable to be asked to perform favors without proper recompense.
 That’s extortion, in a way, isn’t it?
 I don’t think the vow will stop me from walking away on this one.”

 Oliver grimaced, leaning back and waving a hand at her.
 “I wouldn’t actually force you to do anything you don’t want to, you know.
 Go on, then.
-What is it that you want from me?”
+What is it you want from me?”

 According to the information Sebastien had looked up that morning, Erythrean horses, being magical and so hard to breed properly, sold for between one to two thousand gold, depending on quality and if they had been gelded.
 Of course, not all of that would be profit, but she estimated that Oliver had given away seven to fifteen hundred gold, net, with that bribe to Lord Gervin.
 She was hoping for somewhere over eight hundred gold, to pay off her debt and have enough left over for other things.
-“For salvaging the opportunity to take a chunk of the textile industry for the Verdant Stags, with a favorable, long-term sub-commission from the Gervin Family, I want five thousand gold.”
+“For salvaging the opportunity to take a chunk of the textile industry for the Verdant Stag, with a favorable, long-term sub-commission from the Gervin Family, I want five thousand gold.”

 Oliver’s eyes widened as he straightened.
 “Five thousand!?
 Are you insane?”

-“You do realize that not all the income from a business is actually profit, right?
-I’m already pouring money into all the necessary infrastructure, the employees, and the supplies to actually make the cloth.
+“You do realize that not all the income from a business is profit, right?
+I’m already pouring money into the infrastructure, the employees, and the supplies to make the cloth.
 I have no proof that the business model will be successful here.”
 He threw up his hands in exasperation.
 “I could be losing money for a long time on the whole endeavor.
 I would be willing to pay five hundred gold for your help.
 That’s an actually reasonable sum, and still quite generous.”

 His eyes narrowed.
 “Out of the question.
 In fact, I might be able to salvage the contract on my own.
 In that case, I wouldn’t need you at all.”